pepa65/offline-chess-puzzles/README.md

 ## Usage
 * Download the app in the [Releases page](https://github.com/pepa65/offline-chess-puzzles/releases).
 * The necessary file `lichess_db_puzzle.csv` (from the lichess link above), will be downloaded by the app if it is not found.
-  By default it will be saved to the app's storage directory, but its location can be changed in the `settings.json` file that will be created in the storage directory (see below), or a symlink could be placed in the storage directory.
-(It is good to get the csv file directly so it's fresh, and can easily be replaced if needed.)
+  By default it will be saved to the app's storage directory, but the location of the lichess database file can be changed in the `settings.json` file that will be created in the storage directory (see below).
+Alternatively, a symlink could be placed in the storage directory.
+  - It is good to get the csv file directly so it's fresh, and can easily be replaced if needed.
 * To play you simply search positions according to your needs, click `Search` and a puzzle will be loaded.
   - The initial search is somewhat slow (especially when searching by opening: it's a plaintext database).
   - For a promotion move, first select the piece to promote to (in the Search tab), before making the pawn move.
 * The binary has all resources built in: font, translations, sound files, and pieces.
 * The storage directory that will be used can be specified with the environment variable `OCP_HOME`.
   If not given, it will create and use the directory `.offline_chess_puzzles` in the user's home directory.
-  - All the included sets of pieces will be extracted to this storage directory in the subdirectory `pieces`.
   - A settings file `settings.json` will be written to the storage directory.
   - If favorite positions are selected, they will be stored in the sqlite3 database `favorites.db` in this storage directory.